Discover Verona in 48 hours: a charming getaway

 What to do in the park?

-- Discovering the waterfalls: The Cascade de la Sirène and the Grande Cascade are the most impressive.
+- Discovering the waterfalls: The Cascade de la Sirène, the Grande Cascade—names that echo, waters that fall in sheets or whispers depending on the day.

 Practical advice: